kellymears/laravel-mix-astroturf/README.md

 # Laravel Mix Astroturf

-Compile CSS-in-JSS pre-runtime with [Astroturf](https://github.com/4Catalyzer/astroturf) and PostCSS magika.
+Laravel Mix extension that allows you to compile CSS-in-JSS pre-runtime with [Astroturf](https://github.com/4Catalyzer/astroturf) and PostCSS magika.

 ## Install